Every Dog Has Its Day…

 No one will ever be as happy to see you coming back home as your dog.
-As they are always with us they do deserve their place in art.
+Since they are always with us, they do deserve their place in art.
 And they certainly have it, not only as companions in their owner’s portraits but also on their own.
-As you can see below dogs in art come in all shapes and sizes, but are always our best friends… almost always.
+As you can see below, dogs in art come in all shapes and sizes, but are always our best friends… well, almost always.

-Not a portrait exactly, but an early example of ‘beware of the dog’ plaque, on a slightly larger scale too.
+Not a portrait exactly, but an early example of a “beware of dog” plaque, on a slightly larger scale too.
 Some things last for a long time (the plaques), some thankfully go away (the chain).

-Hmmm… this one looks to me a bit more like a lion, not a spaniel, but the look in its eyes cannot be mistaken… someone is eating something and not sharing!
+Hmmm… this dog in art looks a bit more like a lion than a spaniel to me, but the look in its eyes cannot be mistaken — Someone is eating something and not sharing!

 Is it really sleeping or just pretending so it doesn’t have to do much?